 - Press Ctrl+V to paste the text.

-Although both of these steps only have four steps, the second series of steps can be faster and easier for most users once they learn the four keyboard shortcuts.
+Although both only have four steps, the second series of steps can be faster and easier for most users once they learn the four keyboard shortcuts.
 Also, using these shortcuts allow your hands to stay on the keyboard and are all universal and work with all programs.

 How to use a keyboard shortcut

 Like most other computer documentation Computer Hope lists keyboard shortcuts with a plus symbol between them, indicating that both keys need to be pressed at the same time.
-For example, the keyboard shortcut to select all text is Ctrl+A. To use this shortcut, press and hold down the Ctrl key, then press the A key, then let go of both keys.
+For example, the keyboard shortcut to select all text is Ctrl+A. To use this shortcut, press and hold down Ctrl, then press A, then let go of both keys.

 Function key keyboard shortcuts